joemoose/psiops/docs/stress.md

 ## Reaching Maximum Stress

-Whenever you reach 6 stress points or more, you must make an action roll +WILLPOWER to avoid any adverse effects.
+Whenever you reach 6 stress points or more, you must roll +WILLPOWER to avoid any adverse effects.

 - On a **6 or less**, you *panic*.
 To determine the effect, roll 1D6 and consult the following Panic Table for the result.
 - On a **7–9**, you keep it together and remove 1 stress point.